Duration

 Support the coordination and implementation of in-person and online tutoring programs and educational/special events for families.

-Lead and participate in tutoring programs in Kitchener-Waterloo.
+Lead and participate in tutoring programs in Sudbury.

-Collaborate to create program plans and activities that respond to community/learner needs and interests.
+Collaborate to create activities that respond to community/learner needs and interests.

 Support program operations by collecting, organizing, and distributing program materials and resources at program locations in the community.